FridayAgboro/Palmora-HR-Project-DSA-/README.md

 # Palmora Group HR Project (DSA)
-This project is about the Palmoria Group, a manufacturing company based in Nigeria, that is embroiled in issues bordering on gender inequality in its 3 regions.
-I am looking to providing solution to the gender issues with this project.
+This project is about the Palmora Group, a manufacturing company based in Nigeria, that is embroiled in issues bordering on gender inequality in its 3 regions.
+I am looking to providing solution to the gender issues with my analysis of the HR dataset provided.

 ## Project Goal
-To assist HR professionals and data analysts in identifying key workforce insights and taking data-driven actions to improve fairness, representation, and compensation alignment.
+To assist HR professionals and data analysts in identifying key workforce insights and taking necessary actions to provide fair representations, and compensation alignment.

 ## Raw Dataset Highlights
 - **Number of Dataset Provided**: 2 ( **Palmora Group emp-data** and **Palmora Group Bonus Rules**)